 Access to Home Equity Without Selling

-Equally important, a reverse mortgage has the advantage of allowing you to tap into your home’s equity without having to leave your home and without ever having to move.
+Equally important, a reverse mortgage has the advantage of allowing you to tap into your home’s equity without leaving your home or ever having to move.

 How It Helps